 This study was approved by the Dalhousie University Institutional Review Board.
 Testosterone prescription data was collected from the NSPMP.
-All prescriptions of TT were collected on individuals 18 years and older from 2007 through 2019.
-Parameters collected included: age, gender, type of prescriber (stratified by Primary Care Provider (PCP) and non-PCP), formulation, and dose.
-Data was collected on prescription refills, and attrition.
+All prescriptions of TT were collected on individuals 18 years and older from 2007-2019.
+Parameters collected included: age, gender, type of prescriber (stratified by primary care provider [PCP] and non-PCP), formulation, and dose.
+Data was collected on prescription refills and attrition.

 The rates of patients with only one prescription, short duration (<6 months), and who switched formulations were reported.
-We calculated duration of use using the date of the first prescription fill and the end date based on the last prescription fill date plus the total days supply for the last prescription.
-For injectable formulation, 100mg was estimated to equal a one-week supply.
-A drop out was indicated if there was no new prescriptions 24 months following the last prescription.
+We calculated duration of use using the date of the first prescription fill and the end date based on the last prescription fill date, plus the total days' supply for the last prescription.
+For injectable formulation, 100 mg was estimated to equal a one-week supply.
+A dropout was indicated if there was no new prescription 24 months following the last prescription.

-Population statistics were gained using publicly available data from Statistics Canada.6 Descriptive statistics were calculated for all collected data.
+Population statistics were gained using publicly available data from Statistics Canada.
+Descriptive statistics were calculated for all collected data.